BlinkX User Manual

 The following outlines the key features of the powerful BlinkX web based User Interface (UI).

-B. Sync Time: Clicking the Sync Time button will push the local device time to the BlinkX and camera making it very easy to keep the system time up to date.
+D. Camera Time: Clicking the Sync Time button will push the local device's time to the BlinkX and GoPro camera making it very easy to keep the system time up to date.

-C. Manual Test Controls: The Manual Test Controls drop down provides a way of manually controlling the camera.
+F. Manual Test Controls: This menu can be hidden/revealed by clicking on the drawer to provide a way of manually controlling the camera.
 These controls are typically only needed to test that the camera is communicating with the BlinkX controller.

 H. Save All/Reset Schedules: Clicking Save All will store the settings for all 9 schedules as well as the email notification settings.
 Important: Be sure to click "Save All" if any changes are made to the schedules.
 Clicking Reset Schedules will clear all settings to their default state.